 CO-3: Understand the concepts of line integrals and its path independence.

-CO-4: Understand and apply the concepts of double integrals to var theorem for plane..
+CO-4: Understand and apply the concepts of double integrals to various problems including Green's theorem for plane..

-CO-5: Understand the concepts of surface integrals
+CO-5: Understand the concepts of surface integrals, divergence theorem and Stoke's theorem.